RussellRSmith/Deriving-GR-and-QFT-from-Classical-Logic/README.md

 # Deriving-GR-and-QFT-from-Classical-Logic
 According to [Wilce](https://plato.stanford.edu/archives/sum2024/entries/qt-quantlog/) and [Schurz](https://link.springer.com/article/10.1007/s11229-021-03367-2), there isn’t a single unifying logic from which the entirety of modern physics can be collectively understood.
 According to the definition of formal systems by Smullyan ("Theory of Formal Systems"), without a unifying logic there isn’t any way to form non-mathematical conclusions (e.g., ontology, explanations) within physics that give a coherent description of reality across all theories (space, time, and quantization are not treated uniformly across GR and QFT).
 It is therefore necessary to establish a single formal system from which physics can be axiomatically derived, as proposed by [David Hilbert](https://arxiv.org/abs/1803.03599) in his sixth problem.

 Logic is how you make sense of observations, and mathematics is how you quantify them.
-Thus, it isn't that the universe is paradoxical, you are just using the wrong tool to understand it.
+Thus, it isn't that the universe is paradoxical, we are just using the wrong tool to understand it.
 How do we know this?
 We know this because we can use a formal system under classical reasoning to derive a universal model in which both quantum and relativistic phenomena share a common mechanism.
-This is unimaginable without deriving it axiomatically, so those that refuse to accept a logic-first approach to physics, or those that can't follow the rules of formal systems, I believe will never get an answer.
-This is unfortunate, because without a unifying logical framework for physics, you can prove anything, and when you can prove anything, the interpretations of physics (not the math) becomes meaningless.

 ## Publication Status
-### Due to the rigorous nature of the article, any academic journal must be willing to either formally negate a claim within this research (I can always be wrong), or publish the article within a reasonable time frame.
 * Submitted to Foundations of Physics (journal) on 01/13/2026.
 * "Ready for Editorial Assignment" on 01/14/2026.
 ### Reasons for accepting or rejecting
-* Currently too early to have any.
+* Too early to determine the editorial decision or outcome.

 ## History
 * This research combines ontology, physics, the mathematical theorems used in science, and aspects of philosophy into a single axiomatic system, and because of this, it was coined "The Framework of Everything" (FOE) by Dr. Steve Schortz.
 However, this title seems to have caused some issues, so I started using more descriptive ones (this is why the name has changed significantly over time).
 * I started putting this research together in 2023, and formalized it in 2024-2025.
 Due to the mathematics-first approach that physicists generally take, convincing them that every coherent field takes a logic-first approach has been an uphill battle (although mathematics is derived using logic, these approaches are not the same).
-For this reason I have had to spend significant time revising it to highlight various logical errors within the field.
+For this reason I have had to spend significant time revising it in ways that "click" with a physacist.

 ## Correspondence
 * I am willing to document any errors on my part for the academic record, as well as give credit to those that find them.